Body Parts (film): Production

+According to Eric Red, despite the credit of being based on Choice Cuts by Pierre Boileau and Thomas Narcejac, it was actually an original screenplay that was discovered to have enough points in common that the rights were purchased to avoid any potential legal ramifications.

-Principal photography of Body Parts was scheduled to begin on December 10, 1990 in Toronto, Ontario, Canada, but was postponed until January 1991.
+Principal photography of Body Parts was scheduled to begin on December 10, 1990, in Toronto, Ontario, Canada, but was postponed until January 1991.
 Filming completed in late February.
 Despite this, director Eric Red recalls filming in late 1989 and early 1990 in the commentary to the 2020 Blu-ray release.

+Effects supervisor Gord Smith complained of inadequate pre-production time as the producers left the effects work until the last possible minute of a very tight schedule leaving the team only three weeks to of pre-production not leaving little to no time for planning and design work.

 The score by Dutch composer Loek Dikker is notable for its prominent use of a singing saw.

 Release

 Body Parts was theatrically released August 2, 1991 in 1,300 theaters.
 Paramount pulled ads for the film in Milwaukee, Wisconsin after police found dismembered bodies in Jeffrey Dahmer's apartment.

 Critical response

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 42% based on 19 critics, with an average rating of 4.8/10.
 Variety wrote, "What could have been a reasonably interesting thriller literally goes to pieces in last third, until the brain seems the most salient part missing."
 Janet Maslin of The New York Times called it "an intriguing sleeper" that "makes the mistake of opting for grisly horror effects when a less literal-minded approach would be more compelling."
 Stephen Wigler of The Baltimore Sun called it a distasteful, "so-bad-it's-almost-good film" that is "the best film for barbecue lovers since The Texas Chainsaw Massacre."
 Peter Rainer of the Los Angeles Times wrote that the film "isn't quite as terrible as you might imagine."
 Richard Harrington of The Washington Post wrote that the film has an interesting premise but does not live up to it.
 Time Out London called it a "tacky but vigorous mad doctor movie".
 Patrick Naugle of DVD Verdict criticized the pacing and screenplay.